-Key Description ₩indows key Pressed alone it toggles between the Start screen and Desktop.
-It can also be used with other keys for special functions, please check Windows Help.
-Application key This key has the same effect as clicking the right mouse button; it opens the application's context menu.
+Key / Description 4 Windows key Pressed alone it returns to the Start screen or to return to the last open app.
+It can also be used with other keys for special functions, please check Windows Help. ▣ Application key This key has the same effect as clicking the right mouse button; it opens the application's context menu.